#Original

 Goal: Select a major and basic flight training.

 Major Event: Jump Program (Parachute training).
-Must fight acrophobia while actually jumping from an airplane.
+Must fight acrophobia by actually jumping out of a plane.

 • 3rd Year (Second Class - "2-Degs")